ehendrix23/tesla_dashcam/README.rst

     - Fixed: Providing a mount as a source resulted in it no files found.
 Now when a mount is provided it will be handled same as folders.
 0.1.18:
     - Fixed: Traceback when running executable without providing --ffmpeg option.
+0.1.19:
+    - Fixed: Tracebacks when there is no events.json file `Issue #168 <https://github.com/ehendrix23/tesla_dashcam/issues/168>`_

 TODO
 ----

+* Implement Jinja2 for templates
+* Implement templates for other options
 * Implement option to crop individual camera output
 * Option for end-user layout
 * Monitor path for new folders/files as trigger option